CirroBuild/FrostiDocs/docs/samples/cosmos.md

 ---
-title: Add SQL Db to ASP.NET web application
+title: Add Cosmos Db to ASP.NET web application
-sidebar_label: Add SQL Db
+sidebar_label: Add Cosmos Db
 description:
-  This tutorial will walk through the process of updating an existing ASP.NET web application that uses placeholder data to instead query from the API.
+  This tutorial will walk through the process of updating an existing ASP.NET web application to query from an Azure Cosmos Db.
 ---

 ## Prerequisites
-- Completed "Connect Other Azure Resources"
+- Completed "Create .NET Web App"

 ## Add the package